Who loves skiing and snowboarding? Who would love to ski Japan and it’s amazing peaks of powder?

 Accommodation in Hakuba

-There is a lot of choice for accommodation in the Hakuba valley, depending on your budget and group size will probably dictate where you will be staying.
+There is a lot of choice for accommodation in the Hakuba valley.
+Your budget and group size will dictate where you will be staying.

-We were staying in Hakuba with 5 Adults, 2 teens, and 4 children, so we needed a lot of room to stretch and have enough beds for everyone.
-Our team opted for an Airbnb house that slept 12, so it had 5 bedrooms, 2 bathrooms, and 2 living areas, this was ample and it was situated only 10-minute walk from the lifts of Hakuba Goryu.
+We visited Hakuba with 5 Adults, 2 teens, and 4 children, so we needed a lot of room to stretch and have enough beds for everyone.
+Our team opted for an Airbnb house that slept 12.
+It had 5 bedrooms, 2 bathrooms, and 2 living areas, this was ample and it was situated only 10-minute walk from the lifts of Hakuba Goryu.

 We always use Airbnb when travelling, finding it more suitable for booking bigger groups and with inclusions such as a kitchen and laundry!
 Definitely what a travelling family needs!
 Read more here about why we love Airbnb so much.